fabriciohd/bookClub-client/README.md

 Front-End para para a aplicação de clube do livro.

-Documentação para acesso via API:
+Documentação para acesso do client:
 * [**Configurações**](#configs)

 <a id="configs"></a>